Pohjola's Daughter Rhododendron

 Group/Class: Marjatta Hybrids

-Pohjola's Daughter Rhododendron is an open multi-stemmed evergreen shrub with a more or less rounded form.
+Pohjola's Daughter Rhododendron is an open multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.